 The sales funnel helps an organization visualize its customer’s journey before and after-sales.
 There are many free sales funnel templates available for entrepreneurs looking for help to define their sales funnel stages.
 You can download our sales funnel template, customize and start using it within your organization.
 Alternatively, you can create sales funnel within our CRM too.

 Every customer you have with you has gone through a sales journey from the initial contact to the moment they purchased your product and services.
 The sales funnel a visual representation of the voyage.
 It is a well-thought-out strategy divided into stages.
 The graphic representation has the initial phase of the widest.
 It is the stage where some form of contact has been established or is being created.
 During this juncture in a sales funnel, your company is creating awareness.

 Sales funnel stages

 3) Decision: The “decision” part of the sales funnel is when a customer is familiar with your brand.
 There is a good rapport.
 At this point, the lead is in a decision-making process.
-The potential buyer will compare your product to that of the competitor and see if your solution is the right fit or is there a better option out there.
-Based on the feature, price, etc. the potential may buy from you or the competitor.
+The potential buyer will compare your product to that of the competitor and see if your solution is the right fit or a better option out there.
+Based on the feature, price, etc., the potential may buy from you or the competitor.
 You will need to give them an irresistible offer.
 The number of potential buyers will decrease compared to the second stage.

 4) Action: A significant part of the sales funnel is the “action.”
 In this final phase of the funnel, only those fit in who have purchased the product from you.
 These guys are your customers.